 d.
 No entry will be eligible that has been made under the supervision of an instructor or as a class assignment.

 e.
 Entries in the artist division can include any subject.

 f.
 Guide prints are required for each entry and must be included on the face of the image either below or along the side artwork.

-b.
-The four highest scores of each Active or Life member in each category will be tallied to determine the category winners.
+c.
+The FOUR highest scores of each Active or Life member in each category in the Photographic Open Division will be tallied to determine the category winners.
 The participant can enter all the categories over a given year, but must have minimum of 4 entries in a given category to be eligible for the award.
 There is a first and second place award.
 Albums with multi-makers will have the total monthly points given to each of the makers.

-g.
-Special awards (Best Color, B/W, and Judges’ Choice) will be awarded based on single images throughout the year, and may be given to Active, Aspiring, or Life members.
+f.
+Special awards (Top Score Color, Top Score B/W, and Judges’ Choice) will be awarded based on single images in the Photographic Open Division throughout the year, and may be given to Active or Life members.

 End of the Year Awards

 Top Scoring Aspiring Member – Singular Award

 Top Score Black and White Image – Singular Award

 Wedding Category – 1st & 2nd Place